michiard/CLOUDS-LAB/labs/pig-lab/airtraffic-analysis/README.md

 + Carrier codes to Full name mapping: http://stat-computing.org/dataexpo/2009/carriers.csv
 + Information about individual planes: http://stat-computing.org/dataexpo/2009/plane-data.csv
 + Weather information: http://www.wunderground.com/weather/api/.
 You can subscribe for free to the developers API and obtain (at a limited rate) hystorical weather information in many different formats.
 Also, to get an idea of the kind of information is available, you can use this link: http://www.wunderground.com/history/

+## The Data:
+For Eurecom students, we have put some csv (comma separate values) files in HDFS for you.
+They are located in the HDFS directory: ```/laboratory/input/airlines/``` and they account for four years of data, 2005 to 2008.
+You can work on individual years, or feed the entire directory to your jobs such that you can process all years.

+## Exercises:
+In the following, we propose a series of exercises in the form of Queries.

 ### *Query 1:* Top 20 cities by total volume of flights